-The Division of Interdisciplinary Programs includes seven academic units: Enterprise Leadership, Global Health Studies, Interdepartmental Studies, International Studies, Latin American Studies, Latina/o Studies, and Writing.
+The Division of Interdisciplinary Programs includes four academic units: Enterprise Leadership, Global Health Studies, Interdepartmental Studies, and Latina/o/x Studies.

-Interdepartmental Studies provides an alternative to traditional undergraduate majors.
-It gives students the opportunity to design an individualized plan of study or to choose a preapproved plan in applied human services, business studies, or health science.
-Each track includes course work from a variety of departments.
-Interdepartmental Studies offers a B.A. degree.
+Interdepartmental Studies gives students the opportunity to choose a preapproved plan of study in applied human services, business studies, or health science, or to design an individualized plan of study.
+Each track includes coursework from a variety of departments.
+Interdepartmental Studies offers a BA degree.

-Latina/o Studies offers an interdisciplinary perspective on the history, culture, politics, and experiences of Latina/o populations in the United States.
-Latina/o Studies introduces the peoples that have a long-term presence in the United States and in the Midwest.
+Latina/o/x Studies offers an interdisciplinary perspective on the history, culture, politics, and experiences of Latina/o/x populations in the United States.
+Latina/o/x Studies introduces the peoples that have a long-term presence in the United States and in the Midwest and who are increasingly neighbors, classmates, and coworkers.
 This program offers an undergraduate minor.